Skip to main content

 }

-If Alice visits the Flow process, they are presented with this form:
+When viewing the Flow process, Alice is presented with this form:

-• In the Event log tab on the Process page
+• in the Event log tab of the Process page,

-• properties: a dictionary with the schema definitions of the form fields as described below.
+• properties: a dictionary with nested schema definitions.

 • propertyOrder: list defining the order in which the fields will be displayed.
-It uses the keys from the properties dictionary.
+It must match the keys from the properties dictionary.
+This is a non-standard value necessary to specify the order of the form fields only if the form doesn't have a ui_schema defined.

 • required: list of fields the participant is required to fill-in.
 It uses the keys from the properties dictionary.